- Places to Explore

-The tree-studded, shady, and redbrick expanse of Harvard Yard —the very center of Harvard University—has weathered the footsteps of Harvard students for more than 300 years.
+The tree-studded, shady, and redbrick expanse of Harvard Yard —the very center of Harvard University—has weathered the footsteps of Harvard students for hundreds of years.
 In 1636 the Great and General Court of the Massachusetts Bay Colony voted funds to establish the colony's first college, and a year later chose Cambridge as the site.
 Named in 1639 for John Harvard, a young Charlestown clergyman who died in 1638 and left the college his entire library and half his estate, Harvard remained the only college in the New World until 1693, by which time it was firmly established as a respected center of learning.
 Local wags refer to Harvard as WGU—World's Greatest University—and it's certainly the oldest and most famous American university.
-It boasts numerous schools or "faculties," including the Faculty of Arts and Sciences, the Medical School, the Law School, the Business School, and the John F. Kennedy School of Government.

 Many of Harvard's cultural and scholarly facilities are important sights in themselves, including the Harvard Museum of Natural History, the Peabody Museum of Archaeology & Ethnology, and the Widener Library.
 Be aware that most campus buildings, other than museums and concert halls, are off-limits to the general public.

 Harvard University Events & Information Center.
 Harvard University Events & Information Center, run by students, includes a small library, a video-viewing area, computer terminals, and an exhibit space.
 It also distributes maps of the university area and has free student-led tours of Harvard Yard.
 The tour doesn't include visits to museums, and it doesn't take you into campus buildings, but it provides a fine orientation.
 The information center is open year-round (except during spring recess and other semester breaks), Monday through Saturday 9 to 5.
-Tours are offered September through May, weekdays at 10 and 2 and Saturday at 2 (except during university breaks).
-From the end of June through August, guides offer three tours Monday through Saturday at 10, 12 and 2.
-Groups of 20 or more can schedule their tours ahead.
+Tours are offered September through May, every hour between 10 and 4 (except during university breaks).
+From the end of June through August, guides offer tours every half-hour; however, it's best to call ahead to confirm times.
+Groups of 20 or more can schedule tours ahead.
+You can also download a mobile tour if you have a smartphone.
 Holyoke Center, 1350 Massachusetts Ave., 02138.
-617/495-1573. www.harvard.edu.
+617/495–1573. www.harvard.edu/visitors.

 Fodor's Trip Planning Ideas